Church Universal and Triumphant: Decline and reorganization

 A 2020 article in Insider stated that the group had largely disintegrated and the majority of the group's assets had been sold off.
 Several splinter groups exist, near Billings, Montana, and Yellowstone, with several hundred members.
 As of the 2020s, Emily Harnett writes that the church still holds quarterly conferences, which involve services for veteran members as well as an introductory program, at Royal Teton Ranch, the church headquarters in Corwin Springs, Montana.

 Organization

 The CUT was centralized and hierarchical.

 Before Cleirbaut replaced Prophet as the head of the organization, the Church was run along a three-part structure: "the Board of Directors, in charge of administrative affairs; the Council of Elders, in charge of ritual and theology; and the Ministerial Council, in charge of training ministers and teaching."
 The Board of Directors had initially comprised Prophet's family members, although they all left the Church in the 1990s.

 The Church held annual summer conferences, typically called conclaves, to which members of the general public were welcome to attend.

 CUT continues to hold quarterly retreats at the Royal Teton Ranch and to hold Summit University sessions and retreats for teens and young adults around the world.
+The group conducts pilgrimages to sites such as "Maitreya Mountain," a mountain formerly known as Deaf Jim Knob on its property in Montana.